sql-machine-learning/elasticdl/docs/designs/ps_design.md

 }
 ```

 Since embedding tabel parameter is initialized lazily in the PS side, we have to put some meta info defined in `EmbeddingTableInfo` in the model proto message too.
+The `EmbebeddingTableInfo` is used by a PS pod to create a `EmbeddingTable` in KVStore.

 **pull_variable**